 Having gained my Electronics BSc(tech) degree from the University of Wales, Institute of Science and Technology in 1987, I have subsequently worked as an Electronics Design Engineer mainly with communications systems and to a smaller extent in many other fields such as automotive electronics, domestic appliance control systems, integrated home control and community care alarm systems.

-Being part of the larger Textron Corporation has allowed me to gain a lot of experience of international working, collaboration and training.
+Being part of the larger corporation has allowed me to gain plenty of international experience, collaboration and training.
 I completed Textron's Six-Sigma Greenbelt scheme and have also attended a very useful "Developing Leadership Excellence" course to help me progress to become a better "leader", of engineers & others in our teams.

 Associated with this work is our companies membership of ICMA-tel for whom I our company representative and also host our simple webpage.

 Through a wide and varied graduate training program and further project work carried out with my first employer, AB Electronics (now part of the TT Group), I gained a broad range of design and development experience both in hardware (analogue and digital) and software (microcontroller firmware and high level, protocol and MMI) design and implementation.

 I spent my industrial placement year (August 1985- August 86) during my degree, at GEC's Hirst Research Centre in Wembley.
 Here I spent a little time in the ergonomics research lab and most of my time in the Communications Laboratory helping to develop a unit that would allow access to channels in a primary rate ISDN link.
 This was used in subsequent projects to allow loading trials to be completed on primary rate ISDN switches.
 Several of which would then be used to load 145Mb/s links.